jcsherin/color-theme-editor/README.md

 # Color Theme Editor

-A web frontend only app for editing the color palette exported from your Figma/XD/Sketch design files.
+A web frontend for editing the color palette exported from your Figma/XD/Sketch design files.

 - Group related color values together
 - Provide human-readable names to each color